dipeshm01/NederlandseTaal/knm/Nederland-4.md

     In a care home you get your own room and you eat and live with other people.
 Nurses are available all day to look after you.
 - In een verpleeghuis krijg je nog meer zorg.
   Daar wonen mensen die bijna niets meer zelf kunnen.
+    > You will receive even more care in a nursing home.
+There are people living there who can hardly do anything themselves anymore.

 ### Zorgverzekering